 Patients who are unable to take blood thinners benefit from the LARIAT procedure.
 The unique design of LARIAT, which resembles a lasso, allows the device to be placed through a catheter.
 LARIAT permanently closes the left atrial appendage, thus reducing the risk of future blood pools, clots and stroke.

 Surgically placed heart valves that have become narrow or leaky can be treated without complex surgery using the Melody procedure.
 Melody can be used in children and adults to restore heart valve function and delay the need for surgery.

 MitraClip is a small device that can be inserted in the heart through a vein in your leg.
 MitraClip restores normal blood flow by attaching to the mitral valve, allowing it to close more completely.

+Your surgery will take place in a hospital setting.
 Our state-of-the-art operating theatre includes a hybrid room.
 The room serves as an advanced imaging suite and an operating room.
 This allows us to do the latest, most advanced procedures that require the skills of multiple doctors from different specialties.
 In this suite, we can perform high-risk operations without having to move patients from one area to another.

 After your heart surgery, you will be encouraged to participate in cardiac rehabilitation.
 This medically-supervised program incorporates exercise with education about heart-healthy living and emotional support for stress management.